|

 Final Thoughts on Best Children’s Books for Homesteaders

 I believe that is true.
-Some of these books showed me what a life on a farm/homestead could be like and it became a part of who I wanted to be and who I am today.
+Some of these stories showed me what a life on a farm/homestead could be like, and it became a part of who I wanted to be and who I am today.
+They showed me how natural methods of animal care, gardening, and self-sufficient living could help make a better world for my own homestead kids, all from the comfort of our own land.

-I hope you find a new favorite in these books and please, share your favorites in the comments below!
+I hope you find a new favorite in these homestead story books, and please share your own favorites in the comments!

 Similar Posts